ibm-cloud-docs/appid/about.md

   <dt>iOS Programming Guide</dt>
     <dd>Do you develop apps for Apple?
 Try out the <a href="https://console.bluemix.net/docs/swift/index.html#overview" target="_blank">iOS Programming Guide <img src="../../icons/launch-glyph.svg" alt="External link icon"></a> to learn, experiment, and enhance your existing iOS apps with {{site.data.keyword.Bluemix_notm}}.</dd>
 </dl>

+## Cross regional disaster recovery
+{: #recovery}

+Issues can arise when working with technology.
+With that in mind, {{site.data.keyword.appid_short_notm}} is built to support disaster recovery.
+You can build your apps with recovery in mind as well.
+{: shortdesc}

+{{site.data.keyword.appid_short_notm}} is a highly resilient service that is run on  {{site.data.keyword.containerlong_notm}} which provides the ability to replicate clusters, worker nodes, and pods across regions.
+With multiple regions that support several availability zones, we are able to provide regional high availability.

+You can implement cross-regional disaster recovery for your services by using the {{site.data.keyword.appid_short_notm}} management API.
+With the API, you can perform administrative tasks like copying service configurations across instances of the service in different regions or synchronizing Cloud Directory and user profiles.
+With the API, you can ensure that the changes that you apply to an {{site.data.keyword.appid_short_notm}} instance in your primary region are applied across the board.

+To ensure updates and failover across {{site.data.keyword.appid_short_notm}} instances in different regions, you might want to consider the following:

+* Synchronize your service instance configuration.
+This might include your identity provider, login widget customization, or email templates.
+* Synchronize Cloud Directory users and user profiles by using the management API.
+* Synchronize app failover from a primary instance to a secondary instance by adding both instance configurations.
+This might include URLs, client_ids, secrets, and more.
+* Synchronize any other areas that you want to replicate.

 ## Architecture